Mumbai Consensus: Non-expansionist, internationally status quo-ist geopolitical strategy

-There are, of course, examples, where India did not seek an internationally status quoist geopolitical strategy, specifically in their pursuit and achieving nuclear weapon state status.
-In response to aggressive overtures from both Pakistan and earlier nuclear-armed China, the pursuit of nuclear weapons in India was as much a security concern as it was a case of pursuing international prestige.
-Till date, India has not signed the Nuclear Non-Proliferation Treaty and has been the first state to receive exemptions from the treaty in 2011 (U.S.-India Civil Nuclear Agreement) allowing for the resumption of nuclear material commerce between India and the world.
+There are examples where India did not seek an internationally status quoist geopolitical strategy, specifically in their pursuit and attainment of nuclear weapon state status.
+In response to aggressive overtures from both Pakistan and earlier nuclear-armed China, the pursuit of nuclear weapons in India was as much a security concern as one of international prestige.
+To date, India has not signed the Nuclear Non-Proliferation Treaty and was the first state to receive exemptions from the treaty in 2011 (U.S.-India Civil Nuclear Agreement), allowing for the resumption of nuclear material commerce between India and the world.

-Post the Cold War and the 1991 economic liberalizing reforms have forced India to reevaluate their non-expansionist geopolitical strategy.
-The end of the Cold War gutted the core meaning of non alignment and pragmatic security, economic considerations, and domestic political influences have reinforced New Delhi's reliance on the United States and other developed countries; caused New Delhi to abandon its anti-Israeli policy in the Middle East; and resulted in the courtship of the Central Asian republics and the newly industrializing economies of East and Southeast Asia.
-Coming to the 21st century, India's new, more powerful position in the world economy asks for India to assume a more expansionist role, especially as a potential regional hegemon.
-India must seek to extend its influence in the Central Asian, South East Asian and East Asian republics.
-However, its prior non-expansionist model of geopolitical strategy is a useful model for developing countries to follow during a time when they are still sorely under-developed.
+Post-Cold War, the 1991 economic liberalizing reforms have forced India to reevaluate their non-expansionist geopolitical strategy.
+The end of the Cold War led to a departure from non-alignment - pragmatic security, economic considerations, and domestic political influences reinforced New Delhi's reliance on the United States and other developed countries.
+This caused New Delhi to abandon its anti-Israeli policy in the Middle East and resulted in the courtship of the Central Asian republics and the newly industrializing economies of East and Southeast Asia.